raptorlightning/I2S-Hat/README.md

 # I2SHat
-An SPDIF<->I2S Hat for the Raspberry Pi 2-X for SPDIF Communication
+An SPDIF<->I2S Hat for the Raspberry Pi 2, 3, 4, etc. that uses the same GPIO pinout.

 ## Overview
 This project was developed as a replacement or substitue for the various DSP MCU-based processors available on the market.
 The goals of the project were: